 Being fired from your job can be a stressful event, especially if you feel that you have been wrongfully terminated.
 If this is the case, then you want an experienced professional by your side to help you prepare a lawsuit against the employer that illegal terminated your position.
 Contact your experienced San Jose employment lawyer for a consultation from Costanzo Law Firm at (408) 993-8493.
-Costanzo Law Firm has the San Jose employment attorney who has the dedication and knowledge to help you fight for your employment rights.
+Costanzo Law Firm has the San Jose Wrongful Termination Attorney who has the dedication and knowledge to help you fight for your employment rights.
 Call today to schedule your consultation with the skilled professionals!

 Dear Costanzo Law Firm, APC: Recently my significant other suffered an extreme form of abuse by her employer which ended in her being unfairly… [ Read More ]